jsanant/vmtctl/README.md

 More info how victoria-metrics translates data from [InfluxDB endpoints](https://docs.victoriametrics.com/#how-to-send-data-from-influxdb-compatible-agents-such-as-telegraf).

-After this is done, you can navigate to the grafana explore section using this [link](http://localhost:3000).
-You will see the metric present only for the tenant you have sent the data.
+After this is done, you can navigate to the grafana explore section using this [link](http://localhost:3000/explore).
+You will see the metric present only for the tenant for which you have sent the data.

 Default creds: